History of CenterPoint Energy in Timeline

 CenterPoint Energy

-CenterPoint Energy, Inc. is a Fortune 500 American utility company headquartered in Houston, Texas.
-It provides electric and natural gas utility services to customers across multiple states, including Indiana, Ohio, Louisiana, Minnesota, Mississippi, and Texas.
-Formerly known by names such as Reliant Energy, NorAm Energy, Houston Industries, and HL&P, the company is now based in the CenterPoint Energy Tower in Downtown Houston.
+CenterPoint Energy, based in Houston, Texas, is a Fortune 500 utility company providing electric and natural gas services across multiple states including Indiana, Ohio, Louisiana, Minnesota, Mississippi, and Texas.
+Previously known as Reliant Energy, NorAm Energy, Houston Industries, and HL&P, the company's headquarters are located in the CenterPoint Energy Tower in Downtown Houston.

-In 2003, Houston Lighting & Power (HL&P) was split into three separate entities: Reliant Energy, Texas Genco, and CenterPoint Energy.
+In 2003, Houston Lighting & Power (HL&P) was split into Reliant Energy, Texas Genco, and CenterPoint Energy, following the deregulation of the Texas electricity market.

-Until December 15, 2004, CenterPoint Energy and its predecessors operated in various markets under different names, used separately before Reliant Energy and later in conjunction with Reliant Energy and CenterPoint Energy.
+Until December 15, 2004, CenterPoint Energy and its predecessors operated in its various markets under certain names, used separately prior to Reliant Energy, and later in conjunction with the Reliant Energy and CenterPoint Energy names.

-In late 2004, Texas Pacific Group, Blackstone Group, Kohlberg Kravis Roberts, and Hellman & Friedman acquired Texas Genco from CenterPoint Energy.
+In late 2004, four private equity firms—the Texas Pacific Group, the Blackstone Group, Kohlberg Kravis Roberts, and Hellman & Friedman—combined forces to purchase Texas Genco from Centerpoint.

 On December 16, 2005, CenterPoint Energy Inc. announced it would restate its finances for 2004 and the first three quarters of 2005 to correct accounting errors.